-OVERVIEW: This is a family foundation, made up primarily of Pueblo members, that supports the cultural preservation of the Pueblo community in New Mexico.
-Applications are accepted twice per year.
+OVERVIEW: The Chamiza Foundation is a family foundation, made up primarily of Pueblo members, that supports the cultural preservation of the Pueblo community in New Mexico.

 FUNDING AREAS: Language revitalization, sustainable agriculture, traditional building, traditional arts and crafts, storytelling and oral history, youth education and leadership programs including environmental stewardship and ecology, intercultural exchange